 Certain spirits are traditional to certain countries or regions or have a particular character when produced in those countries or regions.
-Where this is the case the SD is registered as a 'geographical indication' (GI).
+Where this is the case the SD is a 'registered geographical indication' (RGI).

-For each registered GI there will be a technical file that specifies how the product is to be made, what it can be made from, the alcoholic content, etc and restricts the manufacture of the product to a specific geographical region.
+For each RGI there will be a product specification that specifies how the product is to be made, what it can be made from, the alcoholic content, etc and restricts the manufacture of the product to a specific geographical region.
 The specified region can be a country, such as for Irish Poteen, or a specific region within a country, such as for Cornish Cyder Brandy.

 A searchable register of geographical indications can be found on the European Commission website (it covers wine as well as spirit drinks).

-You cannot combine a GI with the words 'like', 'type', 'style', 'made', 'flavour' or any other similar terms unless the product is manufactured within the specified geographical area.
+You cannot combine an RGI with the words 'like', 'type', 'style', 'made', 'flavour' or any other similar terms unless the product is manufactured within the specified geographical area.
 For example, 'Russian Style Vodka'.

 You must not mislead the consumer in any way as to the geographical origin of the product, even if you state the true origin on the bottle.
 For example, you cannot use the word 'vodka' on a background made up of the Russian flag unless the product is manufactured in Russia.Back to top